 PMI stands by the principal that great project management is not limited to for-profit industries; it can just as easily be implemented in not-for-profit organizations with a community focus, and we at PMI Buffalo believe that since it can, it should!
 This is of particular importance to the WNY community.
 Community organizations and Non-Profits are a huge factor in Buffalo's increasing revitalization—as well as in ensuring no part of the community is left behind.
 Through these organizations, neighborhoods are revitalized, resources are made available, and public needs are met.
 Often it is through its non-for-profits that the inter-generational promise a community makes to its residents can be kept.

 How a Non-Profit is managed, and the skill with which individual projects are accomplished, will determine the level of impact of such organizations on the communities they serve.
 PMI Buffalo recognizes the great role it can take on in this area.
-Some initiatives we are dedicated to strengthening and reimagining in the coming year are the PM4NP (Project Management 4 Non Profit) program, and relationship building with community partners.
+A major initiative that we have revived is our PM4NP (Project Management 4 Non Profit) program.

 Project Management for Nonprofits (PM4NP)

 The Program … The PMI Buffalo Outreach team has revived the Chapter’s award-winning program … Project Management for Nonprofits (PM4NP).
 The objective of this program is to promote project management best practices to local community nonprofit organizations.
 PM4NP leverages project management training along with post-training real-life project mentoring to introduce professional project management principles and tools, and reinforce their application on an actual project in the nonprofit organization.
 While nonprofits may not often employ resources solely as project managers, some of their employees do work on projects.
 PM4NP aims to help these individuals achieve more successful project results for their companies.